Learn how copyright law applies to origami. If you are teaching origami, it's important to understand the intellectual property of paper folders.

 Why Is Copyright Law Important?

-Although most people who practice origami do so as a hobby, there are some people who have made origami their full-time job.
+Although most people who practice origami do so as a hobby, some people have made origami their full-time job.
 For example, Nick Robinson is an origami professional who makes his living illustrating books, creating origami designs, and working on commercial origami projects.

 When you break copyright laws, you're taking away the earning potential of people who depend upon their paper folding skills to support themselves and their families.